ReTraceQA: Evaluating Reasoning Traces of Small Language Models in Commonsense Question Answering: ReTraceQA

 \subsection{Solution Reformatting}

 A key step in building \textsc{ReTraceQA} involves ensuring that model-generated reasoning traces are segmented into coherent, interpretable steps.
 In mathematical domains, prior work has shown that automatic solutions often require post-hoc re-segmentation due to formatting inconsistencies and unclear boundaries between reasoning steps \cite{zheng2024processbenchidentifyingprocesserrors}.
-In contrast, we find that for commonsense reasoning tasks, step segmentation emerges more naturally.
-When using standard prompting strategies, models tend to produce clearly delineated reasoning traces, with each step expressed as a complete and self-contained sentence, making further reformatting unnecessary.\footnote{We split reasoning traces at "\textbackslash n\textbackslash n'', falling back to ``\textbackslash n'' only when the double-newline sequence is not found.}
+In contrast, we find that, for commonsense reasoning tasks, step segmentation emerges more naturally.
+When using CoT prompting, models tend to produce clearly delineated reasoning traces, with each step expressed as a self-contained sentence, making reformatting unnecessary.\footnote{We split reasoning traces at ``\textbackslash n\textbackslash n'', falling back to ``\textbackslash n'' only when the double-newline sequence is not found.}